rom1nux/mtkimg/readme.txt

 D - HOW TO BUILD SOURCE CODE

-  First, be sure you got a gcc compiler on your system and /bin directory is in your PATH environement variable.
+  First, be sure you got a "gcc" compiler and "make" utility are installed on your system and be sure /bin directory is in your PATH environment variable.

-  Note:
+  Second, MTKIMG use "zlib" and "libpng" for logo unpack/repack to work.
+  Be sure "zlib-devel" and "libpng-devel" are installed on your system.

+  Note for Windows:
-  For Windows you need MinGW32 or MinGW64 :
+   You need MinGW32 or MinGW64 (See UTILTIES FOR BUILDING SOURCE CODE section).
-  (MinGW contain a port of 'make' utility named 'ming32-make' invoked by 'make.bat')
+   MinGW contain a port of "make" utility named "ming32-make" invoked by "make.bat'.
+   You need to manually build "zlib" and "libpng" first before building MTKIM.
+   (see HOW TO BUILD ZLIB AND LIBPNG ON WINDOWS section) .

   Here is the few steps to follow to build MTKIMG on your platform :